-1. Click on "Drivers" tab 1 and then on "Add driver" operation 2:
+- 1. Click on the "Drivers" tab or the "Drivers" item in the Database tree-view - 2.
+Click on the "Add driver" operation 2

-2. Select the folder where the driver you want to add is located 3:

-Hint - It is important to make sure that the option "Include Subdirectories" is checked if the source folder contains subdirectories that are required to install the driver properly.
-Some vendors create their driver packages with the INF file in the root directory and binaries under a subfolder based on the compatible OS name of the driver.

-- 3. Select the individual PnP IDs with which to associate the driver (or the topmost value to include all of the IDs) you want add 4. - 4.
-Choose what you want to do with existing drivers matching the selected PnP IDs 6: - Let all existing drivers as it is: This option adds this driver and keeps any existing drivers using the same PnPIDs. - Deactivate all existing drivers in database: The new driver supercedes the existing drivers with the same PnP IDs. - Check for existing driver and manually select the driver you want to deactivate: This option allows the Administrator to selectively replace the driver on a PnP ID basis.
+- 3. Select the folder where the driver you want to add is located $oldsymbol{3}$ - 4.
+Check the option "Include Subdirectories" if the source folder contains subdirectories that are required to install the driver properly.
+Some vendors create their driver packages with the INF file in the root directory and binaries under a subfolder based on the compatible OS name of the driver. - 5.
+Select the individual PnP IDs to associate to the driver (or the topmost value to include all of the IDs) - 6.
+Choose what you want to do with existing drivers matching the selected PnP IDs $\mathbf{6}$: - Let all existing drivers as it is: This option adds this driver and keeps any existing drivers using the same PnPIDs. - Deactivate all existing drivers in database: The new driver supercedes the existing drivers with the same PnP IDs. - Check for existing driver and manually select the driver you want to deactivate: This option allows the Administrator to selectively replace the driver on a PnP ID basis.

-5. Review and update the Driver Properties before clicking on "Next >":
+7. Review and update the Driver Properties before clicking on "Next >":